String Quartet No. 3 (Mendelssohn)

 The String Quartet No. 3 in D major, Op.
-44, No. 1, MWV R 30 was composed by Felix Mendelssohn (1809-1847) in July 1838 at the age of 29.
+44, No. 1, MWV R 30 was composed by Felix Mendelssohn in July 1838 at the age of 29.
 It premiered in 1839, then was published later in 1840.
-It is a traditional quartet, comprising two violins, a viola, and a cello.
+It is a traditional string quartet, comprising two violins, a viola, and a cello.
 The piece is part of the Op.
-44 set of 3 string quartets that Mendelssohn dedicated to the Crown Prince of Sweden.
+44 set of three string quartets that Mendelssohn dedicated to the Crown Prince of Sweden.

 Movements

 Like all of Mendelssohn's string quartets, this work has four movements: